 Assigning security permissions to roles helps safeguard against users accessing content they’re not meant to.

-Security permissions to items are assigned in the Security Editor and viewed in the Access Viewer feature.
-Each item in the content tree displays the access rights that roles are assigned with.
+Security permissions to items are assigned in the Security Editor and viewed in the Access Viewer.
+Each item in the content tree displays the access rights roles are assigned with.

 Versioning allows users to create new versions of content.
 There are two types of versioning:

 1. Numbered versions: Items in the same language are versioned.

 - Version 1: (Original page) is created promoting the 'Joys of Summer’

 - Version 2: Content is changed by user to reflect the ‘Joys of Autumn’

 - Version 3: Content is changed by user to reflect the ‘Joys of Winter’

 - Version 4: Content is changed by user to reflect the ‘Joys of Spring’